 If you go out during high-pollen times, wear a face mask.
 As soon as you get home, rinse out your nose with saline to get rid of any grains inside.
 Some nose sprays will make it easier for you to exercise when pollen levels are high.
 Ask your allergist.

 Avoid outdoor exercise on dry, warm, windy days, which bring the highest pollen levels.

 Many types of the allergen cause eye problems, including a noncontagious form of "pinkeye" that causes itching, redness, and tearing.

 High humidity can cause problems, too.
 If the air feels heavy, you may have a hard time breathing.
 The humidity also fuels mold growth, which can trigger symptoms for some people.

 On the other hand, rain clears the air, making it a good time to go outdoors if you have allergies.

 4. Pick the Right Exercise

-Running in cold weather also may trigger symptoms.
-Those problems usually are caused by spasms in your airways, which are not a true allergy.
+Running in cold weather also can trigger symptoms.
+Usually, it’s not a true allergy that causes these problems, but spasms in your airways.
 With proper treatment, you should be able to do any sport or activity without a problem.
 If not, you may need to take another look at your treatment plan.